Last Updated on by

 - Limited calories help maintain a healthy weight.

-Scout recommends this dog food with some caution.
+Scout recommends this prescription diet dog food with some caution.
 It is pricey and a few ingredients like pork liver and corn are questionable when it comes to the health of your dog.
 At the same time, a lot of pet parents say this really helped their dog be healthier and happier.

 Water, Turkey, Pork Liver, Rice, Modified Rice Starch, Whole Grain Corn,